-Newcastle United's Steve Harper plays local league cricket when he's not warming the bench at St. James' Park!
+Newcastle United's Steve Harper played local league cricket when was not warming the bench at St. James' Park!

 Veteran Watford goalkeeper Alec Chamberlain once had trials with Middlesex County Cricket Club before being snapped up by Ipswich Town.

-Albert Iremonger played cricket for Nottinghamshire as well as keeping goal for Notts County at the turn of the 20th Century.
+Albert Iremonger played cricket for Nottinghamshire as well as keeping goal for Notts County Football Club at the turn of the 20th Century.

 The strangely named Mordecai Sherwin also kept goal for Notts County and played cricket for Nottinghamshire, later playing three test matches for England in Australia.

 Billy Moon, who once held the distinction of being England's youngest ever goalkeeper, kept wicket for Middlesex in two first-class cricket matches during the 1891 County Championship.

 Chesterfield, Stockport County and York City goalkeeper Chris Marples played a string of first class County Cricket matches as wicket-keeper for Derbyshire during the mid-1980s.

 One time Norwich City keeper Sandy Kennon played cricket for Norfolk in the 1970 Minor Counties Championship.

 Edward Nash, who enjoyed spells between the sticks with Swindon Town, Crystal Palace and Brentford, played Minor Counties for Wiltshire after retiring from football, keeping wicket.